 Although a thriving technology with huge potential, AI (artificial intelligence) is also seen as a threat due to the challenges it poses in many top industries.
 Sophisticated companies in healthcare, aerospace, FinTech, and autonomous vehicles are struggling with AI technology adoption.
 To tackle concerns related to customer safety, data security, and data privacy, regulatory structures are trying to understand that new rules can easily make or break the AI technology strategy of a company with massive transformative potential.

 Powered by systems that are response-based, the value of artificial intelligence will most likely come from human-to-machine augmentation.
 For the technology to become and remain relevant, industry consortiums, governments, and other official representatives must unite to settle on a unified rulebook.
 In the meantime, let’s explore the level of credibility AI has in healthcare, aerospace, automotive, and FinTech.

-Credibility of AI in aerospace – machines and humans must align
+The credibility of AI in aerospace – machines, and humans must align

 Driven by two main directions – explainability and safety – the trustworthiness of artificial intelligence in aerospace is hindered by the EU’s Aviation Safety Agency.
 Numerous obstacles linked to safety and mitigation, learning assurance, and the development of a framework to sustain AI adoption have compelled businesses to pull away.

 To increase credibility, AI must find strategies to improve technical robustness and accountability, as also environmental well-being and data governance.
 From a business perspective, processes done by machines versus processes done by humans must align in areas like technology stacks, implementation road maps, and security.
 Last but not least, artificial intelligence must find ways to become more affordable.
 Standardized and predictable elements are the key to worldwide adoption.

 The credibility of AI in FinTech – collaboration, the main driver of AI adoption